Managing sustainable buildings

 As a signatory to the Better Buildings Partnership Climate Change Commitment we have set out Our Roadmap to Net Zero for our business.
-We are also working on an energy reduction trajectory for each of our buildings in order to meet our energy intensity target for 2030.

 Our energy action plans help us identify where energy efficiency improvements can be made and also where we can work with our occupiers to reduce energy consumption across the portfolio.
-During the year we completed our submission under Phase 2 of the Energy Savings Opportunity Scheme, which identified 3771Mwh of savings to be made.
-These recommendations have been included within our Energy Action Plans.

 Whilst Energy Performance Certificates do not address operational energy performance, we actively monitor our ratings and during the year we further reduced our exposure to F and G ratings with less than 0.1% of our rated portfolio lower than an E. With the proposed changes to introduce a minimum energy efficiency standard of a B by 2030, we are creating trajectories for each asset for EPC rating and energy intensity.

 To see our performance on energy and carbon see our Sustainability Performance Data report.

 Smaller scale refurbishments